emissary-ingress/emissary/user-guide/running.md

 `curl http://localhost:8877/ambassador/v0/diag/?json=true`

-## Debugging
+## Troubleshooting

-If you're running into an issue and the diagnostics service does not provide sufficient information, you can increase the debug level of Envoy.
-To do so:
+If the diagnostics service does not provide sufficient information, Kubernetes and Envoy provide additional debugging information.

+If Ambassador isn't working at all, start by looking at the data from the following:

-* get a shell on your Ambassador pod with `kubectl exec`
+* `kubectl describe pod <ambassador-pod>` will give you a list of all events on the Ambassador pod
-* Turn Envoy’s debug logging on with `curl localhost:8001/logging?level=debug`
-* Issue your request
-* Turn Envoy’s logging back to normal with `curl localhost:8001/logging?level=warning`
-* View Envoy's logs with `kubectl logs`

-Envoy’s debug logging is very verbose.
-You can do `localhost:8001/logging?level=debug; sleep 5; curl localhost:8001/logging?level=warning` and then issue the request right after pressing RETURN on that.
+* `kubectl logs <ambassador-pod> ambassador` will give you a log from Ambassador itself

+If you need additional help, feel free to join our Gitter chat with the above information (along with your Kubernetes manifest).

+You can also increase the debug of Envoy through the button in the diagnostics panel.
+Turn on debug logging, issue a request, and capture the log output from the Ambassador pod using `kubectl logs` as described above.